prob140/textbook/_chapters/Chapter_20/03_Independence_Revisited.md

 P(\text{both tosses are heads}) ~ = ~ \int_0^1 p^2 \cdot 1dp ~ = ~ \frac{1}{3}
 $$

-That's *greater than* $1/4$ which is the chance of two heads given that you are tossing a fair coin. **The results of the two tosses are not independent.**
+That's *greater than* $1/4$ which is the chance of two heads given that you are tossing a fair coin twice. **The results of the two tosses are not independent.**

 Let's see what's going on here.
 We know that